DFQ-Dojo/dfq-toolkit/README.md

 **Note**: These submodules may require different environments or dependencies.
 Please refer to the `README.md` in each subdirectory for setup and usage instructions.

+## 🎀 Pretrained Model

+Please refer to the [huggingface page](https://huggingface.co/papers/2507.16782) to see the pretrained model of [YOLOv5](https://huggingface.co/collections/DFQ-Dojo/yolov5-dfq-models-68a090a174a34dcb4c86c075), [YOLO11](https://huggingface.co/collections/DFQ-Dojo/yolo11-dfq-models-68a5982368c66014ff20ed3f) and [ViT](https://huggingface.co/collections/DFQ-Dojo/swin-transformer-dfq-models-68bda92e4795f9294ac3b2eb) series.

+## 🎈 TODO

+1. Release pretrained weights of Resnet based masked rcnn models.
+2. Release instructions of the evaluation of models.
+3. Convert model to a universal and ergomatic format.

 ## 📜 License

 This project includes code from [Ultralytics](https://github.com/ultralytics/ultralytics) and is therefore distributed under the **AGPL license** in compliance with their licensing terms.